wrigsa/purple-cow/solution.md

 The Purple Cow Project includes:
 * A restful API served on port 3000.
-* endpoints on the "/items" resource that allow clients to retrieve the current items, set the list of items, and delete all of the items.
-Mosre on this below.
+* endpoints on the "/items" resource that allow clients to retrieve the current items, set the list of items, delete all of the items, and more.
+More on this below.
 * Item objects with two attributes, "id" and "name."
 * Items persisted in memory while the application is running.
-More on this below.
+The application utilizes a postgres database to store and retrieve data.

 To build the web app, run `docker-compose up --build` in the base directory